Minimal and nearly minimal measure expansions in connected unimodular groups

 and we still have $\mu_L(A'B')=\mu_L(A')+\mu_L(B')$.

 When $L$ is a simple Lie group, by the Iwasawa decomposition, $L=KAN$ where $AN$ is a simply connected closed nilpotent group.
 Thus $AN$ contains $\RR$ as a closed subgroup, and so does $L$.
-When $L$ is not simple, then $L$ contains a closed normal subgroup $H$, and by Fact~\ref{fact: unimodular}, $H$ is unimodular, and of smaller dimension.
+When $L$ is not simple, then $L$ contains a connected closed normal subgroup $H$, and by Fact~\ref{fact: unimodular}, $H$ is unimodular, and of smaller dimension.
 Applying induction on dimension, we may assume $H$ satisfies the statement of the theorem.
 For $g_1,g_2\in L$, let

 Then by Proposition~\ref{prop: construct pseudo-metric}, $d_A$ is a pseudometric on $L$, with radius $\mu_G(A)$.
 By Proposition~\ref{prop: equal pseudometric linear}, $d_A$ is locally linear.
 Using Proposition~\ref{prop: strong linear}, we have $\ker d_A$ is a compact normal subgroup of $L$, and $L/\ker d_A$ is isomorphic to $\RR$ as topological groups.
-By the third isomorphism theorem (Fact~\ref{fact: first iso thm}), $\RR$ is a quotient group of $G$, and the corresponding quotient map $\chi$ has a compact kernel.
-Applying Lemma~\ref{lem:transfer to Lie noncompact} again, as well as the inverse theorem on $\RR$ (Theorem~\ref{thm:Brunnd=1 R}), there are $I,J$ compact intervals of $\RR$ such that
+Note that $\ker d_A$ is the same as its identity component $(\ker d_A)_0$, because $L/(\ker d_A)_0$ is a cover group of $\RR$, which must be $\RR$ because it is already simply connected.
+By the third isomorphism theorem (Fact~\ref{fact: first iso thm}), $\RR$ is a quotient group of $G$, and the corresponding quotient map $\chi$ has a connected compact kernel.
+Applying Corollary~\ref{cor:transfer to Lie noncompact} again, as well as the inverse theorem on $\RR$ (Fact~\ref{fact:Brunnd=1 R}), there are $I,J$ compact intervals of $\RR$ such that

 This also implies that $\mu_G(A)=\mu_\RR(I)$ and $\mu_G(B)=\mu_\RR(J)$.